pubnub/c-core/README.md

 - `core` : The core part, with modules portable to all, or most, libraries for specific platforms

-- `lib` : Modules for libs that are available on more than one platform
+- `lib` : Modules for libraries that are available on more than one platform

 - `windows` : Modules and Makefile for the Windows platform